AngelProtocolFinance/ap-documentation/src/functional/getting-started/using-your-ast.md

 ## AST Dashboard

 Your AST dashboard provides an overview of your total account balances and recent contributions.
 The left-hand menu allows you to easily navigate to relevant sections.
-We’ll begin by going over some basics before diving deeper into specific functionality.
+We will begin by going over some basics before diving deeper into specific functionality.

 ![admin-general-dashboard](../../assets/screenshots/admin-general-dashboard.png "admin-general-dashboard")